Geometry operations let you create geometries that represent real-world objects and let you compare and relate those shapes.

 - Contains: The base geometry completely contains the comparison geometry.

-- Crosses: The geometries share some interior area, but not all interior area.
+- Crosses: The geometries share some interior areas, but not all interior areas.

 - Disjoint: No part of the base geometry intersects the comparison geometry.